 Skip to content

-Working with your desktop: tips and essentials
+Working with your Desktop: tips and essentials

-Once a virtual desktop has been created, each CSC project member can access it through their browser.
+Once a virtual desktop has been created, all members of your CSC project can access it.
 When you log in, you will enter a virtual computer running on a Linux operating system.
 If you are new to Linux, it might feel a little different from other systems like Windows or macOS.
-No technical experience is required to work with it, but while Windows is designed to be user-friendly from the start, Linux can have a learning curve, especially if you need to use the command line.

-The guide below provides instructions to help you get comfortable with both Linux and the SD Desktop’s security setup:
+The guide below provides clear instructions to help you get comfortable with both Linux and the SD Desktop’s security setup:

-Introduction to Linux
+Introduction to Linux and virtual desktop

 • Look and feel: Linux may look slightly different from Windows, depending on the “desktop environment” used.
 But don’t worry – it still has familiar elements like windows folders and menus.
 You will find the main menu at the top left corner, where you can access all available software.

-• File structure: Instead of “My Documents” or drives labeled C: or D:, Linux has a different way of organizing files.
+• File structure: Instead of “My Documents” or drives labeled C: or D:, Linux has a different way of organising files.
 The main directory starts with /, and you’ll see folders like /home for your personal files.

 • Benefits: Linux is very stable and less likely to crash, making it ideal for long or intensive computing tasks.